HarukiMoriarty/RUST-CBS/README.md

-This project is actively being developed to implement both optimal and suboptimal variants of the Conflict-Based Search (CBS) algorithm for Multi-Agent Path Finding (MAPF).
+This project is actively being developed to implement both optimal and suboptimal variants of the Conflict-Based Search (CBS) algorithm for Multi-Agent Path Finding (MAPF) using Rust.

 ## Environment
 Install the [Rust toolchain](https://www.rust-lang.org/tools/install)